Code Monkey home page Code Monkey logo

 Plots

-Qt applications may be used to display simple static plots as well as build visually appealing, interactive dashboards.
-Aside from the native QtCharts library, Qt offers also support for the widely used Matplotlib.
-Any modern plotting library may, however, be used (with little effort).
+Qt applications can display simple static plots as well as build visually appealing, interactive dashboards.
+In addition to the native QtCharts library, Qt also supports the widely used Matplotlib.
+However, any modern plotting library can be integrated with minimal effort.

 Description Screenshot

-Simple plot - Embed Matplotlib canvas into a Qt widget.
-Matplotlib provides several options for constructing useful, personalized, and beautiful plots to show data in the simplest and most effective way possible.
-All of the standard plotting options are accessible.
-A tool bar with dynamic functionality is also included.
+Simple plot - Embeds a Matplotlib canvas into a Qt widget.
+Matplotlib offers several options for constructing useful, personalized, and beautiful plots to display data in the simplest and most effective way possible.
+All standard plotting options are accessible, and a toolbar with dynamic functionality is included.

 Check out the Python implementation as well.